Culture, Diaspora, Ethnicity

 On completion of the Postgraduate Diploma you can progress to the MA; completion of the Postgraduate Certificate allows you to progress to either the Postgraduate Diploma or MA.

-- This interdisciplinary postgraduate course will introduce you to important historical and political debates and theoretical frameworks in the broad area of 'race' and racism, multiculture and postcoloniality.
+- This interdisciplinary postgraduate course will introduce you to important historical and political debates and theoretical frameworks and bodies of work in the broad area of 'race', racism and postcoloniality.
+It reconnects scholarship on histories and legacies of colonisation to contemporary public discussions on recognition and reconciliation, justice and freedom and the responsibilities of public institutions such as universities.
 MA students can undertake an empirical or theoretical dissertation or a practice-based dissertation such as a film or an exhibition.

 - Birkbeck Library has an extensive teaching collection of books, journals and learning resources in relevant disciplines.
 You will also be able to use the rich research resources nearby including Senate House Library, the British Library of Political and Economic Science (the LSE Library), the SOAS Library and the British Library.

-- If you are taking this course part time, you may be eligible for a Bonnart Trust Master’s Studentship which will cover the cost of your tuition fees.
+- If you are taking this course part-time, you may be eligible for a Bonnart Trust Master’s Studentship which will cover the cost of your tuition fees.
 You must have received an offer of a place on the course by 31 May 2025 to apply.
+You may also be eligible for a Birkbeck Access to Postgraduate Study Scholarship.

 Graduates have pursued careers as: